jaumebonet/libconfig/sphinx-docs/source/index.rst

 And exposing only to the rest of the library (and maybe to the user) the functions to modify those options in a controlled manner by taking out :func:`.register_option` and :func:`.reset_options` from the global view.

+One can also make the target library able to be configured through a file defining the values of the registered options.
+Through :func:`.get_local_config_file`, the library will search for a config file in the current working directory, the repo root or the user's home, allowing for different levels of specific configuration.

 A list of all the available functions can be found in the :ref:`API <api>`.

 .. toctree::